Xinzhuang Sub-city Center

 Xinzhuang Sub-city Center (新莊副都心) is a national-level rezoning area located on the west side of New Taipei City and the north side of Xinzhuang District.
 With a total area of about 100 hectares, Xinzhuang Sub-city Center was designated as the new prime central business district, administration center, and transport hub of New Taipei City.
 Designed in the 2010s and developed from the 2020s onwards, Xinzhuang Sub-city Center complements Xinban Special District, becoming twin cities spanning both sides of the Dahan River.
-Important infrastructure, such as Xinzhuang Joint Office Tower, New Taipei Industrial Park and International Community Radio Taipei, is located within this area.
+Important infrastructure, such as Xinzhuang Joint Office Tower, New Taipei Industrial Park, Taiwan Film and Audiovisual Institute and International Community Radio Taipei, is located within this area.

 Recent Development

 In recent years, Xinzhuang Sub-city Center has slowly developed into an urban core with many skyscraper office towers and commercial facilities.
 The tallest building in the area is the 42-storey Farglory 95rich, which has a height of 184.4 m and was completed in 2017.
 The second tallest is the 39-storey HongWell i-Tower, which has a height of 180.6 m and was completed in 2021.
 The first mall in the area, Honhui Plaza, opened on September 26, 2020 with a total floor area of 171,507.45 m2 and 14 floors above ground.